 Making Dinner Time Family Time

-There's no doubt that these games will get your family laughing and loving dinner time.
+There's no doubt that these dinner games will get your family laughing and loving meal time.
 You have to eat, so you might as well make it beneficial for your entire family.
 By enjoying some games at the table, you can effectively get your kids to stay nearby and have some fun with you.
 Don't stop with these games.
 You can modify them or even let your kids make up new games.
+You can even keep the fun going on a family picnic.